jeresig/i18n-node-2/README.md

 ## Simple Example

-Note: If you plan on using the module with Express.js, please view the on that, below.
+Note: If you plan on using the module with Express.js, please view the example on that, below.

 	// Load Module and Instantiate
 	var i18n = new (require('i18n-2'))({